Varieties of sums of powers

-In this section we illustrate the syzygy approach and the duality and projection approach applied to the cases of plane curves of degree 7 and quadric surfaces. \proclaim 3.1 Theorem. {\rm [Dixon, Stuart 1908]}.
+In this section we illustrate the syzygy approach and the duality and projection approach applied to the case of plane curves of degree 7. \proclaim 3.1 Theorem. {\rm [Dixon, Stuart 1908]}.
 Let $F\subset \Pn 2$ be a general curve of degree 7.
 Then $VSP(F,12)$ consists of 5 distinct points, i. e. the form of degree 7 defining $F$ have precisely 5 distinct presentations as the sum of 12 powers of linear forms.